-Follow the procedure below to setup the UDP Demo application prior to execution:
+Follow the steps below to setup the UDP Demo application prior to execution:

-1. Ensure that the required Demo files are added and integrated to ZTP before proceeding.
-For details, see Adding and Integrating UDP Demo-Specific Files to ZTP on page 4.

-- Make the connections as per Figure 2 on page Follow the jumper settings provided in Jumper Settings. - 3.
+- 1. Ensure that the required Demo files are added and integrated to ZTP before proceeding.
+For details, see Adding and Integrating UDP Demo-Specific Files to ZTP on page 5. - 2.
+Make the connections as shown in Figure 2.
+Follow the jumper settings provided in Jumper Settings. - 3.
 Connect the 9 V power supply to the eZ80F91 Development Kit. - 4.
 Connect the 5 V power supply to ZPAKII and the 7.5 V power supply to the Ethernet HUB. - 5.
-Launch the HyperTerminal and follow the settings provided in the HyperTerminal Settings section. - 6.
-From within the HyperTerminal, press z repeatedly, and then press the reset button on ZPAKII to view the menu to set the ZPAKII IP address. - Enter H to display help menu, and follow the menu instructions to obtain the IP address for ZPAKII in order to download the Demo file.
+Launch the HyperTerminal and follow the settings provided in the HyperTerminal Settings.

+- 6. From within the HyperTerminal, press z repeatedly, and then press the reset button on ZPAKII to view the menu to set the ZPAKII IP address. - Enter H to display help menu, and follow the menu instructions to obtain the IP address for ZPAKII in order to download the Demo file.
 This ZPAKII IP address must be entered in the ZDS II. - 8.
-Launch ZDS II-eZ80Acclaim! and open the Demo project file (AcclaimDemo.pro) located in the path: ..\ZTP\Demo. - 9.
+Launch ZDS II for eZ80Acclaim!® and open the ZTPDemo\F91.pro project file located in the path, ..\ZTP\SamplePrograms\ZTP-Demo. - 9.
 Open the main.c file.
 Ensure that the BootInfo structure contains information that is relevant to your network configuration. - 10.
-Build the AcclaimDemo project and download the resulting file to the eZ80F91 Module on the eZ80 development platform, using ZDS II. - 11.
+Build the ZTPDemo\F91.pro project and download the resulting file to the eZ80F91 Module on the eZ80® Development Platform, using ZDS II. - 11.
 Open the file Clientmain.c in Microsoft Visual C++ IDE.
-Ensure that the IP address and port number of the eZ80F91 web server in this file are set as explained in Client-Side Implementation on page 3. - 12.
-Compile and build the Clientmain.c file into a new project as explained in Compiling and Building the Client-Side Project on page 5. - 13.
-Run both the client- and server-side projects.
-For more information, see Executing the UDP Demo Application.
+Ensure that the IP address and port number of the eZ80F91 web server in this file are set as explained Client-Side Implementation on page 4. - 12.
+Compile and build the Clientmain.c file into a new project as detailed in the section Compiling and Building the Client-Side Project on page 6. - 13.
+Run both the client- and server-side projects (see Executing the UDP Demo Application).